InterCity East Coast: Great North Eastern Railway

-In April 1996, Sea Containers, operating under the GNER brand, commenced a seven-year contract to operate the franchise.
+In April 1996, Sea Containers commenced a seven-year contract to operate the franchise, operating under the GNER brand.

 In March 2000, the Shadow Strategic Rail Authority (SRA) shortlisted Sea Containers and Virgin Rail Group to bid for the next franchise.
 The franchise was to be for 20 years and included proposals for new trains and replacements of sections of track.
 In January 2002, the SRA scrapped the refranchising process and awarded a two-year extension to Sea Containers until April 2005.

-In October 2004, the SRA issued an Invitation to Tender for the next franchise to the four shortlisted bidders, Danish State Railways/English Welsh & Scottish, FirstGroup, GNER and Virgin Rail Group.
+In October 2004, the SRA issued an Invitation to Tender for the next franchise to the four shortlisted bidders: Danish State Railways/English Welsh & Scottish, FirstGroup, GNER and Virgin Rail Group.
 In March 2005, the franchise was awarded to GNER for seven years, with a three-year extension based on targets being met, starting on 1 May 2005.
 GNER committed to pay a £1.3 billion premium to the Department for Transport (DfT) over ten years.

-However, due to the financial problems caused by it having overbid as well as financial difficulties encountered by the parent company, in December 2006 the government announced it was stripping the franchise from Sea Containers and would put it up for re-tender, with GNER running the franchise on fixed fee management contract in the interim.
+However, due to the financial problems caused by it having overbid as well as financial difficulties encountered by the parent company, the government announced on December 2006 that it was stripping the franchise from Sea Containers; it would put it up for retender, with GNER running the franchise on fixed-fee management contract in the interim.

 National Express East Coast

 In February 2007, the DfT announced Arriva, FirstGroup, National Express and Virgin Rail Group had been shortlisted to lodge bids for the franchise.
 In April 2007, it was announced that GNER had a 10% stake in the Virgin Rail Group bid.
 In August 2007 the franchise was awarded to National Express, and GNER's services transferred to National Express East Coast (NXEC) on 9 December 2007.

 By 2009, NXEC was under increasing financial pressure due to rising fuel prices and the economic downturn.
 Instead of projected increases in revenue from the franchise, in the first half of 2009 NXEC ticket sales income decreased by 1%.
-In April 2009, National Express confirmed that it was still pursuing talks with the government over possible financial assistance with the franchise, either through a reduction in the premium due, or other assistance.
+In April 2009, National Express confirmed that it was still pursuing talks with the government over possible financial assistance with the franchise, either through a reduction in the premium due or other assistance.

 In July 2009, National Express announced it planned to default on the franchise, having failed to renegotiate the contractual terms of operation, and would not provide any further funding.
 This meant NXEC would run out of cash by the end of 2009.
-As a result, the DfT announced it would re-nationalise the franchise.
+As a result, the DfT announced it would renationalise the franchise.